 Matriculated students at the Graduate School of Rutgers-Camden are expected to take all their courses at Rutgers-Camden.
-Only under extraordinary circumstances will approval for transient credit be granted.
-The approval must be obtained in advance from the DGS and the dean of the graduate school.
+Students who wish to take courses at Rutgers-New Brunswick and Rutgers-Newark must submit the required form for approval prior to enrolling.
+The approval for these courses must be obtained from the Director of Graduate Studies and the Dean of the Graduate School.
+Transient credit approval will not be granted retroactively.